Mahjong Club

 What or who is actually an ex-pat or expat which is an abbreviation of 'expatriate'?
 While the term is commonly used to refer to a Westerner who resides in a 'foreign' country, it comes from the Latin 'ex patria'.
 Translated it means 'outside the native land'.
 This has appeared in Latin texts for more than 2000 years and refers to Roman soldiers who left their homeland to fight battles for the expansion of the Roman Empire.
 Anyone who lives away from their home country can be described as a foreign resident, expatriateex-pat or expat.
-Thai people call them farang or aliens!
+The Thai government calls them aliens while the people refer to them as farangs or falang.
 Indonesians call them bule.
-It's not necessarily derogatory, though.

 To be successful and happy as an expatriate it is important to recognise and accept that there are differences in the way of life between 'home' and a 'foreign' country.
 Study and research beforehand will be beneficial, but only time and the experience of living, working (or retiring) in one or more different countries will ensure settling into new environments and feeling almost 'at home' again.
 It is possible, usually after a period of adjustment.